Bus transporting Monmouth College students slides into ditch

 FARMERSVILLE, Ill.
 (KWQC) - According to the Assistant Director of Leadership from Monmouth College, no students were injured when a bus transporting them swerved and slid into a ditch near Farmersville, Illinois.

 Jacob McLean tells TV6 the students were traveling to Memphis to do volunteer work.
-While traveling on Highway 34 around 9:45 Sunday morning, the bus attempted to avoid two separate accidents involving semi-trucks, but the bus slid into the ditch.
+While traveling on Interstate 55 around 9:45 Sunday morning, the bus attempted to avoid two separate accidents involving semi-trucks, but the bus slid into the ditch.
 McLean tells TV6 blowing snow across the highway was a factor.

 After the Illinois State Trooper arrived to assist in the accidents, another car hit the trooper's vehicle.